Nfinley/coding-journal/stackline/stackline-opportunities.md

 * Lodash use only use what we need
 * SEE JIRA
 * Created a new Docker Image with node, yarn and aws cli

+### REFACTOR OF APP STARTED May 7th
+* Header refactored
+* Nav bar refactored (may 24)

+#### Accomplishments
+* Employee #34
+* Built a Docker image based off of crawler image in dockerhub and added python and aws cli to it.
+Using it as the image for the website codebuild projects
+* Created a Terraform file representing the codepipeline for the front ent
+* Created multiple code pipelines for beacon and atlas deployment
+* Set up CI/CD for the website using CloudFront, S3, CodePipeline and Terraform
+* Point person for web dev roles, and updated Web dev assessment, created a grading rubric, FAQs and codified what are test acheives and what we are looking for in a candidate
+* Refactoring on entire application implementing React and Redux standard patterns to make it more scalable (with Raj help) started May 7th officially
+*

 ### Requests from Morgan